SixLabors/docs/index.md

 # Welcome to Six Labors documentation!

-We aim to provide modern, incredibly powerful yet beautifully simple cross-platform graphics libraries.
+We aim to provide modern, cross-platform, incredibly powerful yet beautifully simple graphics libraries.
 Built against .NET Standard, our libraries can be used in device, cloud, and embedded/IoT scenarios.

 You can find tutorials, examples and API details covering all Six Labors projects.

 ### [Articles](articles/intro.md)
 Examples, quick-start guides and FAQ-s about our API. **This is the recommended place to go for newcomers.**